California crash kills 13 of 25 people crammed into SUV - WTMJ

 “With all of that payload above the vehicle’s center of gravity, it’s going to make it even more unstable,” he said.

-Officials were still working on identifying the dead and said they did not know if the SUV was carrying farm workers or migrants crossing into the country illegally.
-The Mexican consulate was assisting since so many people in the region live and work on both sides of the border.
+The crash occurred amid verdant farms that grow a wide variety of vegetables and alfalfa used for cattle feed.

-The harvest of lettuce and other winter vegetable crops runs from November until March, when buses and SUV carrying farmworkers are often rumbling down the rural roads to the fields in the early morning hours.
+Thousands of people cross into the U.S. each day to work in the fields.
+The harvest of lettuce and other winter vegetable crops runs from November until March, and buses and SUVs carrying farmworkers are often rumbling down the rural roads s in the early morning hours.

-Macario Mora, a spokesman for Customs and Border Protection in Yuma and El Centro, said the Border Patrol was helping other law enforcement with the crash.
-He said the immigration status of those in the SUV was unknown and being investigated.

-“It was an unusual number of people in an SUV, but we don’t know who they were,” Mora said, adding that they could have been farmworkers.

-Associated Press reporters Stefanie Dazio in Los Angeles, Julie Watson in San Diego and Anita Snow in Phoenix contributed.
+Associated Press reporters Stefanie Dazio in Los Angeles, Julie Watson in San Diego, Anita Snow in Phoenix, Tom Krisher in Detroit and Mark Stevenson in Mexico City contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected based on updated information from officials to show the tractor-trailer driver is 68, not 69.